Jesse has been selling on eBay since 2006. As a top-rated seller, he wishes to help others achieve success.

-In the following segments, I am going to show you how to list your first item for sale on eBay.
+In this article, I will show you how to list your first item for sale on eBay.
 For those interested in starting an eBay business, this article will also shed light on some insider tips on how to maximize your sales potential and how to find out how much your items are worth according to past eBay sales.

 The first thing every seller needs to know is the value of the product they are selling.